 At its April meeting each year, the Division of Student Affairs presents six awards to staff, students, and faculty.
 Award criteria are described below.
 To nominate a student, staff or faculty member, please complete the online nomination form and submit the following information about the nominee:

-- Which award(s) he or she should be considered for
+- Which award(s) they should be considered for

 - Name and affiliation